shjala/shjala.github.io/_posts/2025-09-10-dtpm-is-dead.md

 ## Is there any hope?

-fTPMs are promising, even though they are susceptible to side channel attacks\[3\]\[4\] and software bugs, but I think in general it is much cheaper to push a firmware update to a remote device than replacing a soldered dTPM.
+fTPMs are promising, even though they are susceptible to side channel attacks\[3\]\[4\], software bugs and can't be certified [13], but I think in general it is much cheaper to push a firmware update to a remote device than replacing a soldered dTPM.

 For edge computing scenarios where physical access is a primary concern, tamper-evident enclosures offer an alternative approach, detecting rather than preventing physical attacks.
 These solutions can trigger key deletion when tampering is detected, but they add significant cost and complexity while introducing new failure modes.